Our activities & our expertises

 Hatching, Orvia’s core business, is the production and sale of day-old birds.
 Hatching eggs are collected from the breeding farms and brought every week to Orvia’s hatcheries for incubation.
 After hatching, the day-old birds are delivered to Orvia’s customers’ farms.

 To meet the biosecurity and animal welfare requirements, Orvia continuously invests in the improvement of its hatcheries.
-The last renovated facility, located in Saint-Hilaire-de-Loulay in the Vendée area, is now one of the most modern facilities in Europe, using state-of-the-art technology with a production capacity of over one million chicks per week.
+For example, 8 million has been allocated to the modernization and development of the Sèvre Maine Hatchery in Deux-Sèvres, between 2021 and 2022.
+It is now one of the most modern facilities of the Group, with state-of-the-art industrial equipment and a production capacity of 180,000 ducklings per week.

 Insect larvaes breeding